Seijuu Sentai Gingaman: Hyuuga

-Hyuuga (ヒュウガ, Hyūga) is Ryouma's 27-year-old brother.
-He was chosen to become the 133rd Ginga Red but fell into a crack in the ground caused by Zahab.
+Hyuuga (ヒュウガ, Hyūga) is Ryouma's 27-year-old brother who was originally chosen to become the 133rd Ginga Red, but fell into a crack in the ground caused by Zahab.
 He is saved by Bull Black, who possesses Hyuuga's body for a while before discarding him.
-Soon after, Hyuuga is given the power to become the new Black Knight (黒騎士, Kuro Kishi) and his partner becomes GoTaurus (ゴウタウラス, Gōtaurasu).
-When GoTaurus is wounded during the battle against Evil Empress Iliess, he is captured by Bucrates who blackmails Hyuuga to work for him so he could sever his connection to the Earth to wield the cursed Knight Axe, the only thing that can shatter Zahab's Star Soul Jewel.
-Hyuuga agrees to give up his Earth power in hopes of using the Knight Axe to kill Zahab.
-Hyuuga regains his Earth power in the finale after the Knight Axe is destroyed and fights as the Black Knight alongside the Gingaman to finally kill Zahab.
+Soon after, Hyuuga is given the power to become the new Black Knight.
+When Gou Taurus is wounded during the battle against Evil Empress Iliess, he is captured by Bucrates who blackmails Hyuuga into working for him so he could sever his connection to the Earth to wield the cursed Knight Axe, the only thing that can shatter Zahab's Star Soul Jewel.
+Hyuuga agrees to give up his Earth Power in hopes of using the Knight Axe to kill Zahab.
+Hyuuga regains his Earth Power in the finale after the Knight Axe is destroyed and fights as the Black Knight alongside the Gingaman to finally kill Zahab.

-With his Earth power also being fire, he can perform the Mane of Fire and the Black Chop (黒の一撃, Kuro no Ichigeki) (with the Bull Riot).
+With his Earth Power also being fire, Hyuuga can perform the Mane of Fire and the Black Chop (黒の一撃, Kuro no Ichigeki) (with the Bull Riot).

 Starbeasts

-The Starbeasts (星獣, Seijū) are sentient beings, originally from different planets (Galeon, Galcon, Garilla, Gaverick, Gat, Taurus, Rhinos, Phoenix and Bitus).
+The Starbeasts (星獣, Seijū) are sentient beings, originally from different planets (Galeon, Galcon, Garilla, Gaverick, Gat, Taurus, Rhinos, Phoenix, and Bitus).
 They help the Gingaman.
-The Gingaman's Earth power increases when man and beast combine.
-When the Gingaman channel the energy of the Star Beasts' home planet through their Kiba Swords the first five Star Beasts are able to transform into Silver Star Beasts (銀星獣, Ginseijū) by the command "Great Rebirth, Silver Star Beasts!" (大転生銀星獣, Daitensei Ginseijū).
+The Gingaman's Earth Power increases when man and beast combine.
+When the Gingaman channel the energy of the Starbeasts' home planet through their Kiba Swords the first five Starbeasts are able to transform into Silver Starbeasts (銀星獣, Ginseijū) by the command "Great Rebirth, Silver Starbeasts!" (大転生銀星獣, Daitensei Ginseijū).